IBM/watson-calorie-counter/README.md

-# Create a Calorie Counter mobile app using Watson Visual Recognition
+# Create a calorie counter mobile app using Watson Visual Recognition

 In this developer journey, we will create a calorie counter mobile app using Apache Cordova, Node.JS and Watson Visual Recognition.